semagrow/benchmark-geofedbench/README.md

   considered a difficult operation since it cannot be evaluated fast using a spatial index (as it is the case for the spatial relationships such as contains, within, etc.)

+The dump files can be found in [http://rdf.iit.demokritos.gr/dumps/](http://rdf.iit.demokritos.gr/dumps/)

 ## Prerequisites

 The experiments are executed using the KOBE benchmarking engine.